While we’re not going to cover all of these terms today, with this guide you’ll emerge clear on what the last pair are and how to use them.

 Let’s look at an example.
 Say you are looking for a pair of red pants on a store’s website.
 You decide to search “red pants” in the search bar.
 The design of the search input and how it looks is frontend web development.
 Taking a search query and returning the relevant clothing items is the role of backend web development.

 If you’re interested in learning frontend development, getting started is much easier than you think.
 Our free coding short course will have you building and styling your own website in just five days.
-In this first short video, Abhishek kicks things off with HTML:

 2. What is Git?